 Squid in Co To is famous for being tasty with a more distinctive flavor than those caught in other areas.
 One-dried squid can be used to prepare many tasty dishes such as grilled one-dried squid with salt and chili, fried one-dried squid, one-dried squid grilled by charcoal, one-dried squid stir-fried with tamarind…

-This is a dish that is processed very carefully with the main ingredients – pork combining with many different types of spices.
-The finished “Khau nhuc” must have a yellow, soft, fatty color like cockroach, fatty taste of fatty meat, aromatic spices and sweet of five-spice powders.
+This is a dish that is processed very carefully with the main ingredients – pork combined with many different types of spices.
+The finished “Khau nhuc” must have a yellow, soft, fatty color like cockroach, fatty taste of fatty meat, aromatic spices and sweet five-spice powders.
 “Khau nhuc” meat can be served with rice, bread or white sticky rice.